DecoraterBot-devs/DecoraterBot/README.md

 > with ``DecoraterBot.sh`` that uses the current installed Python Interpreter (Python 3.5.2 recommended).

-(Will use 3.6 when it is released as a replacement so stay tuned)(Voice Compatibility is #1).

 # Other Platforms

 Not available yet.
 I need python binaries for Python 3.5.2 and the other things for this.